Wasp Barcode Technologies: The Barcode Solution People

 How Onboarding Can Improve Employee Retention

 rsz_gettyimages-97970814final Have you ever been in this situation: You take pain-staking measures to find the best qualified candidates for an open position at your company.
 Finally, after receiving scores of resumes and conducting too many interviews to count, you find and hire the person that best fits your company culture as well as the job.
 Or so you think.
 That’s until that person puts in their notice just a couple of months after being hired.
 Why did this happen?
 If you have ever wondered this, you are not alone.
 Over 50 percent of small businesses say the hiring of employees is their number one challenge in 2016.
-[Tweet "50 percent of small businesses say the hiring of employees is their number one challenge in 2016."]
 While it can be hard enough to find the right person to fill a position, what can you do to make sure you keep that employee, well…employed, with your company?

 You Can’t Do It With Training Alone